guardian/piper/README.md

 # Piper

-Piper is an Android library to reduce the amount of fiddly boilerplate code required to interact with SQLite databases.
+Piper is an Android library to reduce the amount of fiddly boilerplate code you have to write to use a SQLite database.

+*It is a work in progress.*